Jananisankar21419/janani_portfolio/src/content/projects/project-6.md

 ### About

-**Healers Healthcare** is used to own and share the medical data securely with tokenized systems.
+**Healers Healthcare** is to own and share the medical data securely with tokenized systems. it basically uses the concept of web3 blockchain.

 ### POV